UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/action.rst

 Frame Property
    Assign the action's current frame number to this property.
 Property
-   Use this property to define the Action position.
+   Use this property to define the action position.
 Only for Property playback type.
 Layer
    The animation layer to play the action on.
 Layer Weight